<> <> <> <>

 Before you pour your daily cup of coffee down the drain, don't worry.
 There's no medical evidence that connects coffee and hair loss.

-While your regular cup of Joe wouldn't be cause for concern, excess caffeine in your system could indirectly be a contributing factor in your hair loss.
+When it comes to hair loss, though, coffee is super low on the list of concerns.
+While your regular cup of Joe wouldn't be cause for concern, excess caffeine in your system could indirectly be a contributing factor to your hair loss.

-If you're drinking a lot of coffee, the caffeine could be boosting your stress levels and leaving you with poor sleep quality, which can both lead to hair loss.
+If you're drinking a lot of coffee, the caffeine could be boosting your stress levels and leaving you with poor sleep quality, which can lead to hair loss.

 With that being said, there are actually ways that coffee can help promote hair growth.

-Can coffee promote hair growth?
+Does coffee increase hair growth?

-Male pattern baldness, or androgenetic alopecia, is the most common form of hair loss.
+Male pattern baldness, or androgenetic alopecia, is the most common form of hair loss [2].

 A genetic condition, Health Direct reports that "it is caused when hair follicles are oversensitive to the male hormone, testosterone.
 This causes the hair to become thinner and shorter."
 [3]

-Research shows that caffeine can help block the effects of dihydrotestosterone (DHT) — the hormone that damages hair follicles, preventing damage.
+As it turns out, applying coffee topically to the hair roots may actually help promote hair health.
+Research shows that caffeine can help block the effects of dihydrotestosterone (DHT) — the hormone that damages hair follicles, preventing damage [4].

 Finally, because caffeine has stimulant effects, it can also increase blood circulation, which can aid in fast hair growth and stronger hair.

 So why not just drink a ton of coffee and get your hair growing?
 Well, it doesn't quite work like that.
+See, in order to get those results from the coffee you drank, you'd need to be drinking roughly 50-60 coffees a day [4].

-Now, we love our coffee as much as the next guy, but that's maybe a bit too excessive, even for us!
 And let's be real, even if you could down that many coffees a day, the cons of too much caffeine would far outweigh the pros at that point.

 If you don't want the mess of applying actual coffee to your hair, there are also caffeine shampoos.
+This 2007 research paper found that caffeine helped to deliver hair growth treatments directly to the follicle, and quickly [5].

 Are there any other benefits of coffee for your hair?

-Coffee contains flavonoids, which are antioxidants.
+Aside from improved hair growth, coffee can boost your hair health in other ways, too.
+Coffee contains flavonoids, which are antioxidants [6].
 These are great for hair and can make your hair softer and shinier in the process.

 It promotes hair regeneration, which means less frizziness, and hair that's easier to manage.